Industrial hygiene analysis: evaluation method

 There is a wide variety of commercially available detector tubes that can measure over 200 organic and inorganic gases and vapors in the air.
 These consist of sealed glass tubes filled with a granular material coated with an appropriate indicator chemical that will react with a particular gas or vapor to give a color change.

-This color change is compared either to a scale printed on the tube or a reference chart included with the tube kit to determine the airborne concentration.
+Once the color change takes place, you can compare it to either a scale printed on the tube or a reference chart included with the tube kit to determine the airborne concentration.

 Human response to vibration is dependent on several factors.
 A complete assessment of exposure to vibration requires the measurement of acceleration in well-defined directions, frequencies, and duration of exposure.
-The vibration will generally be measured along three (x, y, and z) axes.
+The vibration measures along three (x, y, and z) axes.

 Typical vibration measurement systems include a device (accelerometer) to sense the vibration, a recorder, a frequency analyzer, a frequency-weighing network (gives a single number as a measure of exposure, expressed in m/s2), and a display such as a meter, printer, or recorder.

-Hand-arm vibration will generally be measured when using a hand-held power tool.
+You can measure hand-arm vibration while using a hand-held power tool.
 Measurement of whole-body vibration is essential when measuring vibration from large pieces of machinery operated in a seated, standing, or reclined posture.

-The ISO standards 5349-1 and 2631-1 have been used to set TLVs (Threshold Limit Values) used by the American Conference of Governmental Industrial Hygienists (ACGIH) as OSHA does not have standards concerning vibration exposure.
+The American Conference of Governmental Industrial Hygienists (ACGIH) use ISO standards 5349-1 and 2631-1 to set TLVs (Threshold Limit Values).
+OSHA does not have standards concerning vibration exposure.

 Heat stress monitors can be one of two types: a real-time area measuring environmental conditions contributing to heat stress or a real-time personal monitor that measures the wearer’s body temperature and heart rate.